gbdev/pandocs/content/CGB_Registers.md

 unknown (if any).
 It isn't recommended to use them in your software, but you could, for example, use them to check if you are running on an emulator or on DMG hardware.

-### FF6C - Bit 0 (Read/Write) - CGB Mode Only

-Only the least significant bit of this register can be written to.
-It defaults to 0, so this register's initial value is $FE.

-In non-CGB mode, it isn't writable, and its value is locked at $FF.

 ### FF72 - Bits 0-7 (Read/Write)